Clear Lake (California)

-Clear Lake (Pomo: Lypoyomi) is a natural freshwater lake in Lake County in the U.S. state of California, north of Napa County and San Francisco.
+Clear Lake is a natural freshwater lake in Lake County in the U.S. state of California, north of Napa County and San Francisco.
 It is the largest natural freshwater lake wholly within the state, with 68 mi2 of surface area.
-At an age of 2.5 million years, it is the oldest lake in North America.
+(Lake Tahoe is partially in Nevada.)

+It has an age of nearly 500,000 years.
 It is the latest lake to occupy a site with a history of lakes stretching back at least 2,500,000 years.

 Clear Lake supports large populations of largemouth bass, crappie, bluegill, carp and catfish.
 Two-thirds of the fish caught in Clear Lake are largemouth bass, with a record of 17.52 lb.
 In addition to fish, there is abundant wildlife within the Clear Lake basin.
 There are year-round populations of ducks, pelicans, grebes, blue herons, egrets, osprey, and bald eagles, and the basin supports sizable populations of deer, bear, mountain lion, raccoon and other animals.

 The expansive, warm water of Clear Lake makes it popular for watersports, such as swimming, water skiing, wakeboarding, sailing, boat races, and jet skiing.

-Background and geology
+Nomenclature

+Hok-has-ha, Ka-ba-tin, and Lupiyoma are the original names given to Clear Lake by the indigenous people of the region, the Pomo, Lake Miwok and Wappo.
+In the early 19th century, European American settlers referred to the lake as "Big Lake" or "Laguna", before finally adopting Clear Lake by the mid-19th century.

+Hydrology

 Clear Lake is 19 mi by 8 mi at its widest point, with a surface area of 43785 acre and a 1155000 acre.ft capacity.
 Average depth is 27 ft, maximum is 60 ft, lake elevation is 1329 ft, and average water temperature is 40 F in winter and 76 F in summer.